deriv-com/SmartCharts/README.md

-# BinaryChartIQ
+# SmartCharts

-Binary.com charting library based on chartiq.
+Binary.com charting library using chartiq.

 ## Commands:
 - use `yarn install` to install dependencies